Skip to content

 Galaxy-generation seeding

-• 1 in Terran Space — in the Federation zone, sector range 1–99.
+• 1 in Terran Space — Tier-A.

-• 0 or 1 per player-owned region (eligible only at ≥ 500 sectors).
+• 0 or 1 per player-owned region (eligible only at ≥ 500 sectors); Tier-B by default.

 Player-region TradeDocks must be funded by the region owner; they are not auto-seeded.